 November 17, 2020

 Did you know that for every dollar spent at a small business in the U.S. $0.67 stays in the local community?
 With so many events going on during the holidays it’s easy to get lost when competing with big stores.
 Thankfully, Small Business Saturday is a day created for the purpose of giving small shops like yours some recognition.
-Promote it and increase your sales just in time for the end of the year.
+This movement is an excellent way to sell more just in time for the end of the year.
 You can’t market an event you don’t know much about, so let’s get right into it and answer the question of what is Small Business Saturday?

 What is Small Business Saturday?